 The practice advisory service receives questions about professional practice standards and expectations for veterinarians in Ontario.
 Some of the common questions received by the service include inquiries about prescribing and dispensing drugs, the veterinarian-client-patient relationship, medical record requirements and information, and advertising.

-If the information you are seeking is related to a specific department, please see the staff directory to have your questions answered.
+If the information you are seeking is related to a specific program, please see the staff directory to have your questions answered.
 This includes Accreditation, Investigations and Resolutions, Licensure, Quality Assurance and Improvement, Corporate Services, and College Communications.
-Any questions related to these topics are best answered by the staff member in that department.
+Any questions related to these topics are best answered by the staff member in that program.

 Below are a few of the topics the College frequently receives questions about through its Practice Advisory Service.
 Click on a topic to find relevant resources and answers to frequently asked questions.